-4.15 Longevity Pay
+4.13 Longevity Pay

-For this term of this agreement, all employees employed in regular full-time positions shall receive a gross one-time payment of \$500 upon the completion of twenty-five (25) years of continuous full-time service.
+All employees employed in full-time positions shall receive a gross one-time payment of \$500 upon the completion of twenty-five (25) years of continuous full-time service.
 Payments are non-pensionable, and all applicable taxes and withholdings will be applied accordingly.
-This section shall sunset on September 30, 2024.

-SECTION 5 - DAYS AND HOURS OF WORK-OVERTIME
+SECTION 5 - DAYS AND HOURS OF WORK - OVERTIME